By: Erin Decker, Director of Cleantech Client Management, Schneider Electric Energy & Sustainability Services

-Companies are taking bold stances on how much renewable energy they want to incorporate into their energy portfolios and challenging themselves to meet those goals (some as soon as 2020).
+Companies are taking bold stances on how much renewable energy they want to incorporate into their energy portfolios and challenging themselves to meet those goals.
 But achieving 100% renewable energy does not happen overnight – many organizations with public targets still have quite a way to go to achieve their goals.
 This scenario is commonly referred to as the ambition gap.

 As corporations look to close in on the ambition gap, they are increasingly turning to PPAs to advance their sustainability objectives.
 From 2009 through to mid-2019, organizations procured more than 40 gigawatts of renewables via power purchase agreements in the Americas, Europe, Asia and Australia.
 The majority have been in the Americas to-date.

-In fact, there are now more than 210 committed organizations signed on to RE100, a global business initiative committed to 100% renewable electricity and over 750 companies taking action on Science Based Targets – a strategy with a clearly defined pathway that specifies how much and how quickly organizations need to reduce their greenhouse gas emissions.
+There are now more than 1,000 organizations signed on to RE100, a global business initiative committed to 100% renewable electricity and over 1000 companies taking action on Science Based Targets – a strategy with a clearly defined pathway that specifies how much and how quickly organizations need to reduce their greenhouse gas emissions.
 And this list grows larger by the day.